magma1447/docker-mariadb-columnstore/README.md

 | Python Environment | 3.7.7 | Extracted from ColumnStore 23.02.3 | CPU compatibility |

 The Python environment (including all CMAPI dependencies) is extracted from the last known working ColumnStore version (23.02.3) and embedded into the modern container.
 However module `psutils` was not compatible with the base image's operating system.
 Therefore we delete that module, and replace it with the one from the apt repositories.

-### Remove workaround

-You can remove the workaround by removing the sections marked as `TAG: OLD CPU HACK` in the `Dockerfile`.

 ## Configuration